 Of course, the strap could not have been changed at the original manufacturer, but even though there is no ‘S’ indication, the possibility that the strap has been replaced might be considered.
 Furthermore, whether it is the watch band serial number or the manufacture serial number, these decisions do not technically constitute public Rolex records and may only be used as guidelines.

 Before 1976, the strap serial number only had numbers

 Because the inclusion of English characters to the serial number did not commence until 1976, Rolex watches manufactured before to 1976 would not have English letters in the serial number of the watch band.
 The year can also be determined if the serial number contains only “numbers” and no English letters.
 Before 1976, the serial number of the watch band is distinguished by an extra number etched above the 2-digit number.
 It is extremely simple to determine the manufacture year.
 The serial number represents the final two digits of the year.
 To begin, the watch band’s serial number is “66,” indicating that this watch was made in 1966.

 ROLEX Oyster Perpetual Date Ref.1501

-The shape of this antique watch’s outer ring is like an airplane’s engine-turned bezel, which is memorable.
-The crown emblem on the large 6 mm crown and the rivet bracelet protruding on both sides of the strap in the early days are both special styles.
+The outer ring of this vintage watch is shaped like an airplane’s engine-turned bezel, which is unforgettable.
+In the early days, the crown symbol on the huge 6 mm crown and the rivet bracelet extending on both sides of the strap were both unique designs.

 The older the strap, the more valuable it is

-If your Rolex is still an original strap, it’s very valuable.
-You can assume that this watch is actually a vintage watch when you note that the serial number on the bracelet only has numbers.
-However, due to the wear and tear of the strap, most watches also change the original strap, so if the head of the watch and the brace have the same serial number and year, it is very rare.
-The serial numbers of the brace and the header can vary by many years for earlier watches, though.
+If your Rolex still has its original strap, it is quite desirable.
+When you see that the serial number on the bracelet only has numbers, you may presume that this is an antique watch.
+However, because to the wear and tear of the strap, most watches also replace the original strap, therefore it is extremely uncommon for the head of the watch and the brace to have the same serial number and year.
+The brace and its serial numbers and the header can vary by many years for earlier watches, though.
 This needs to be known too.